 The department shall contact the volunteer and coordinate a time for them to visit the Human Resources office and complete the necessary forms and fingerprinting.

 The Human Resources department will contact the volunteer supervisor upon approval of the volunteer and return a copy of the approved request to the department.
 In some instances, this may extend beyond three (3) business days.
-If this occurs, the volunteer may not start until all documents are completed, fingerprint results are received/reviewed, and approval is given by the Director, Human Resources.
+If this occurs, the volunteer may not start until all documents are completed, fingerprint results are received/reviewed, and approval is given by Human Resources.

 The department will contact the volunteer, arrange appropriate training, and assign a schedule.